 These symptoms typically peak around 72 hours.
 Late-onset withdrawal symptoms, such as those listed below, can last up to two weeks after detox.

 Late withdrawal symptoms include:

 The bigger psychological symptoms of opioid withdrawal can linger for weeks after detox and are difficult to overcome without help.
 This is why having the support of a mental health professional during detoxification is crucial for recovery.

-We would love to help ease the path to sobriety with our team of compassionate experts and professional detox options- you don’t have to do this alone.
+We at Infinite Recovery would love to help you or your loved one on the path to sobriety.
+Our team of compassionate experts and professional detox options are available to assist you.
+You don’t have to do this alone.

 Infinite Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial guidelines and medical review policy.

 - World Health Organization.
 Opioid overdose.
 Accessed June 15, 2022. https://www.who.int/news-room/fact-sheets/detail/opioid-overdose